Rule Change: Completed

 On 14 April 2011, the AEMC published a notice of the commencement of consultation on the MEU's rule change request and a staff consultation paper regarding the request.
 Submissions on the rule change request and consultation paper closed on 26 May 2011.

-The directions paper also explains the Commission's views on the relevant ‘market', why the Commission considers that it is not appropriate to address ‘tacit collusion' as part of this rule change request, and the Commission's response to stakeholder submissions regarding its power to make the MEU's proposed rule.
+The directions paper also explained the Commission's views on the relevant ‘market', why the Commission considered that it was not appropriate to address ‘tacit collusion' as part of this rule change request, and the Commission's response to stakeholder submissions regarding its power to make the MEU's proposed rule.

 Submissions on the directions paper closed on 17 November 2011.

 The Commission held a public forum in Adelaide in October 2011 to allow stakeholders to discuss the issues raised in the directions paper.